 The Blank Page

-Let’s talk about blank pages.
+Let’s talk about blank pages

+So, what do you do?
 Panicking is an option.
 Tell your friends you have writer’s block, and head outside for a bike ride.

 Sitting and waiting is also possible.
 At some point, inspiration is sure to come, right?

 Perhaps more outlining is the answer.
-Get everything all outlines and try again.

-Technique 1: Music
+Technique 1: Revving the engine

 Look up from your blank page and consider the kind of story you want to write.
 What’s the tone you’re looking for?
 Ominous?
 Hopeful?
 Suspenseful?
 Funny?
 Throw the appropriate music on and close your eyes.
 Think about your story.
 When your first idea comes to you, stop yourself from writing.
 Keep thinking.
 Keep listening.
 Twist it around in your head.
 When you can’t hold it in any longer, open your eyes and start writing.